-We specify three covariate profiles (corresponding to sexual minorities, the Appalachian United States, and a hypothetical vulnerable patient whose past year psychological distress score indicates severe impairment) to demonstrate the flexibility of profile matching to estimate the TATE.
-We chose sexual minorities in response to increased calls for more investigation into the relationship between opioid use and suicide for this group \citep{RN40}, and we chose the Appalachian United States as a region that has suffered particularly severely from the recent opioid epidemic \citep{RN41}.
-For the latter case, we use external data reports to define the covariate profile toward which we seek to balance the exposure groups \citep{RN42, RN43}.
-Additional details on the exposure, outcome, covariates, and data can be found in the Supplementary Materials.
+We specify three covariate profiles (corresponding to sexual minorities, the Appalachian United States, and a hypothetical vulnerable patient whose past year psychological distress score indicates severe impairment) to demonstrate the flexibility of profile matching to estimate the target average treatment effect.
+We chose sexual minorities in response to increased calls for more investigation into the relationship between opioid use and suicide for this group,\citep{RN40} and we chose the Appalachian United States as a region that has suffered particularly severely from the recent opioid epidemic.\citep{RN41} For the latter case, we use external data reports to define the covariate profile.\citep{RN42, RN43} Additional details on the exposure, outcome, covariates, and data can be found in the eAppendix.